Yes, we will host activities for all ages throughout the day at Valentino Pier including carnival games, food, and music.

 How to Enter

-The Red Hook Regatta was conceived as an initiative within our Civic Journalism program.
+The Red Hook Regatta was conceived as an initiative between the technology and community programs team to engage with local history and residents.
 The Regatta subsequently evolved into a major neighborhood event that purposefully connects Red Hook’s rich history as a shipping port to new technologies like 3D modeling/printing, electronic circuitry, and digital game design.
 At its core, the Regatta embodies a form of storytelling and media production that connects a community to its history, environment, and culture as well as the current-day issues that it faces.

-Sign up here.
-The deadline to register your boat and pick up an electronics kit is Sunday, September 10, 2017.
+The deadline to pick up an electronics kit is Sunday, September 9th, 2018.

 You can pick up an electronics kit in the Tech Lab (3rd floor) at Pioneer Works, located at 159 Pioneer Street, Brooklyn, NY 11231.
 Please email us at email@example.com to schedule a time to pick up your kit.